 Some people think that dogs who like to do their own thing can’t be dogs who love humans.
 While we know that cuddlers are very loving, what we might not realize is that wanderers who like to check in on you every so often feel the same way.
 If you think about it, it makes sense that an independent-minded dog who likes to do his or her own thing would only check in on a person if he or she actually cared about that person.

-Dogs tend to love physical affection, even if they don’t all love affection in the same ways.
-Some dogs just love to be pet.
-Other dogs want to be held.
+Dogs tend to love physical affection, which is why dogs like to be pet.
+They may not all love affection in the same ways – some dogs love to be pet and nothing more, while other dogs want to be held.
 There are even some dogs who, contrary to popular belief, even love to be hugged.
 What matters, though, is that a dog who always wants your touch is a dog who actually loves you.

 It’s important to remember that this only really counts if the dog seeks out physical contact.
 No amount of forced hugs will make a dog love you, so make sure that you respect the boundaries of any dogs who you do not already know.